jevets/kirby-phpdotenv/README.md

 $kirby->roots()->site = __DIR__ .
 DS . '..' .
 DS . 'site';
 ```

+## ChangeLog

+### 0.0.2

+- Initial release

 ## Collaborating

 Pull requests and suggestions are quite welcome!

 ## Credits

-All credit goes to vlucas for his great work on [PHP dotenv]([vlucas' PHPDotEnv library](https://github.com/vlucas/phpdotenv)).
+- All credit for dotenv goes to vlucas for his great work on [PHP dotenv]([vlucas' PHPDotEnv library](https://github.com/vlucas/phpdotenv)).
 I just wrapped it up in a package to speed up development of Kirby-based sites.
+- I hijacked the `env()` function from Laravel, with a couple tweaks to get it working using Kirby.
+Thanks to Taylor Otwell.

 ## Bugs/Issues